 - Add the peppercorns on top of the tomatoes.

 - Mix a tablespoon of salt in a cup of water and add it to the jar.
-If you'd like, you can also add a tablespoon of vinegar per cup of water.
 Keep adding brine until the jar is full.
-Make sure to leave about an inch of headspace.
+Make sure to leave about an inch or two of headspace.

 - Place a fermentation weight on top of the tomatoes and make sure that all of the vegetables are submerged in the brine.